Toufool/AutoSplit/README.md

 The start image is similar to the reset image.
 You can only have one start image with the keyword `start_auto_splitter`.You can reload the image using the "`Reload Start Image`" button.
 The pause time is the amount of seconds AutoSplit will wait before checking for the start image once a run ends/is reset.
 Delay times will be used to delay starting your timer after the threshold is met.
 If you need to pause comparison for any amount of time after the Start Image, the best option right now is to use a dummy split image `{d}` with a similarity threshold of `(0.00)` and a pause threshold `[]` of however long you need to pause comparison as your first split image.
 This will trigger the pause immediately after your timer is started.

-### Timer Global Hotkeys

-- Click "Set Hotkey" on each hotkey to set the hotkeys to AutoSplit.
-The Start / Split hotkey and Pause hotkey must be the same as the one used in your preferred timer program in order for the splitting/pausing to work properly.
-- Make sure that Global Hotkeys are enabled in your speedrun timer.
-- All of these actions can also be handled by their corresponding buttons.
-- Note that pressing your Pause Hotkey does not serve any function in AutoSplit itself and is strictly used for the Pause flag.

-### Dummy splits when undoing / skipping

-AutoSplit will group dummy splits together with a real split when undoing/skipping.
-This basically allows you to tie one or more dummy splits to a real split to keep it as in sync as possible with the real splits in LiveSplit/wsplit.
-If they are out of sync, you can always use "Previous Image" and "Next Image".

-Examples:
-Given these splits: 1 dummy, 2 normal, 3 dummy, 4 dummy, 5 normal, 6 normal.

-In this situation you would have only 3 splits in LiveSplit/wsplit (even though there are 6 split images, only 3 are "real" splits).
-This basically results in 3 groups of splits: 1st split is images 1 and 2.
-2nd split is images 3, 4 and 5.
-3rd split is image 6.

-- If you are in the 1st or 2nd image and press the skip key, it will end up on the 3rd image
-- If you are in the 3rd, 4th or 5th image and press the undo key, it will end up on the 2nd image
-- If you are in the 3rd, 4th or 5th image and press the skip key, it will end up on the 6th image
-- If you are in the 6th image and press the undo key, it will end up on the 5th image

-### Loop Split Images

-If this option is enabled, when the last split meets the threshold and splits, AutoSplit will loop back to the first split image and continue comparisons.
-If this option is disabled, when the last split meets the threshold and splits, AutoSplit will stop running comparisons.
-This option does not loop single, specific images.
-See the Custom Split Image Settings section above for this feature.

-### Auto Start On Reset

-If this option is enabled, when the reset hotkey is hit, the reset button is pressed, or the reset split image meets its threshold, AutoSplit will reset and automatically start again back at the first split image.
-If this option is disabled, when the reset hotkey is hit, the reset button is pressed, or the reset split image meets its threshold, AutoSplit will stop running comparisons.

 ### Profiles

 - Profiles are saved under `%appdata%\AutoSplit\profiles` and use the extension `.toml`.
 Profiles can be saved and loaded by using File -> Save Profile As... and File -> Load Profile.